-BioMedha Limited has applied for an HTA licence to store relevant material which has come from a human body for use for scheduled purposes.
-Relevant material will be stored frozen at either -80°C or immersed in Liquid Nitrogen (LN2).
-Relevant material will be purchased from suppliers, may be received directly from collaborators or clients, and will be collected directly from healthy volunteer donors.
+Restore Harrow Green has applied for an HTA licence to store relevant material which has come from a human body for use for scheduled purposes.
+The establishment intends to receive and store relevant material on behalf of clients who will take responsibility for ensuring appropriate consent is in place.
+Relevant material will be stored frozen at -80°C. In addition to applying for an HTA licence, the establishment is accredited to ISO9001, ISO14001 and ISO45001.

-Description of activities undertaken during visit
+Description of activities undertaken

 The HTA's regulatory requirements are set out in Appendix 1.
-The Regulation Manager covered the following areas during the visit:
+The Regulation Manager covered the following areas during a desk based assessment and site visit:

-Standards assessed against during visit
+Standards assessed

-There are 47 standards in the Research sector, of which 45 were assessed.
-Standards GQ3(c) and PFE2(b) could not be assessed as the establishment does not intend to have visiting staff or store the deceased (standards published 3 April 2017).
+There are 47 standards in the Research sector, of which 37 were assessed.
+Standards C1(a), C1(b), C1(d), C1(e), C1(f), C2(a), C2(b), C2(c), GQ3(c) and PFE2(b) could not be assessed as the establishment does not intend to directly seek consent, have visiting staff, or to store the deceased (standards published 3 April 2017).